aheil/cse-theme/README.md

 ![screenshot summary](/img/screenshot-summary.png)

 _Note that the `<details>` tag does clash with how markdown handles code snippets.
-Ccode snippets are marked by backticks and rendered in a specific way; inside the `<details>` tag though this does not happen, the text is treated as normal text._ The solution to this problem looks ugly but it works: whenever code is used inform the kramdown parser that this particular part of HTML contains Markdown to be parsed.
+Code snippets are marked by backticks and rendered in a specific way; inside the `<details>` tag though this does not happen, the text is treated as normal text._ The solution to this problem looks ugly but it works: whenever code is used inform the kramdown parser that this particular part of HTML contains Markdown to be parsed.
 For blocks of code, surround the code with `<div markdown="1">..</div>`.
 For elements that are part of the flow of the text, use `<span markdown="span">`11`</span>` instead:

 ````html
 <details>